 List of DFDL String Literals or Logical Values The property value is a whitespace separated list of the specified type.
 When parsing, if more than one string literal in the list matches the portion of the data stream being evaluated then the longest matching value in the list must be used.
 When unparsing, the first value in the list must be used.
 String literals containing whitespace or string literals representing the empty string must use character class entities in their syntax.

+Example: The dfdl:separator property below indicates that the items of a sequence are separated either by a comma or a tab character.

+separator=', %HT;'

 Union of types and expressions.
 The property value is a union of DFDL expression and exactly one of the other types.
 The expression must resolve to a value of the other type.

+Example: Below are two examples of the dfdl:length property.
+One uses an expression, the other an unsigned integer.

+length='{ ../hdr/len }'

+length='14'

 Union of types.
 The property value is a union of two or more types.
-The type is dependent on the value of another property.
+The type is often dependent on the value of another property.

-For example, dfdl:nilValue can be a List of DFDL String Literals or a List of Logical Values depending on dfdl:nilKind
+For example, dfdl:nilValue can be a List of DFDL String Literals or a List of Logical Values depending on dfdl:nilKind.
+Another example is the dfdl:alignment property which can have as its value an unsigned integer or the distinguished enum value 'implicit'.

 DFDL String Literals